AndrewADev/data-viz-d3-and-firebase/README.md

 Then to run:

-_Compiles and hot-reloads for development_
+_Compile with hot-reload for development_

 ```
-npm run serve
+npm run dev
 ```

 _Compiles and minifies for production_